xerocross/train-prob/README.md

     getAdjacentNodes(nodeKey: string): SimpleNode[];
 ```

+Note that once the Digraph is constructed, all methods that call for computations to be done
+take input in terms of keystrings for the nodes---not direct references to the nodes.
+The is
+a convenience allowing you to reference a node by just writing, say, "Atlanta" instead of graph.getNodeById("Atlanta");

 Some of the behavior is rather strange by my own opinion.
 For example, if there is
 not some explicit path from "A" to "A" then the route ["A","A"] is invalid.
 This was done
 according with constraints I was given.